java-deobfuscator/deobfuscator-gui/README.md

 ## How to Use
 1. Download the GUI from the releases page.
 2. Download the deobfuscator.jar from https://github.com/java-deobfuscator/deobfuscator.
+3. Follow the program instructions.

 ## TODO
--[x]Select deobfuscator.jar
+- [x]Select deobfuscator.jar
--[]Input and output jar selection
+- []Input and output jar selection
--[]Load and select transformers from deobfuscator jar (double text panels to fix order) -[]A list of libraries that can be loaded (manageable with add, remove) and adds rt.jar by default (probably going to use tabs to save space)
+- []Load and select transformers from deobfuscator jar (double text panels to fix order)
+- []A list of libraries that can be loaded (manageable with add, remove) and adds rt.jar by default (probably going to use tabs to save space)
--[]Input and output command equivalent (that can be run with deobfuscator.jar) -[]A console that can be used to check errors
+- []Input and output command equivalent (that can be run with deobfuscator.jar)
+- []A console that can be used to check errors